 I hope you’ve enjoyed taking a virtual trip to Greece with your kids.
 Learning about new countries and cultures can be a fun experience for both children and adults.
 I created this travel blog for families to inspire others to travel and create memories with their family.

 Continue the adventure with a Virtual Trip to England, a Virtual Trip to France and then to Japan for a third adventure.
+We’ve also added a Virtual Trip to China and Switzerland.

 Please share your fun activities with me on Facebook or Instagram.
 Looking to plan an adventure with kids, but not sure where to start?
 Check out my top posts on my homepage to discover more of our favorite places to travel with kids around the globe.